China Becomes First Country To Land On Far Side Of Moon, State Media Announces

 It landed on the never-visible side of the moon Jan.
 3 https://t.co/KVCEhLuHKT pic.twitter.com/BiKjh7Fv22

 The six-wheeled rover landed in the southern section of the Von Kármán crater, near the moon's south pole, Chinese media reported.
-China's Xinhua News published a photo it says was taken by the probe — the first image humans have ever seen of the normally hidden far side.
+China's Xinhua News published a photo it says was taken by the probe "on the never-visible side of the moon."
+While photos of the normally hidden far side of the moon have been previously taken from space, this would be the first image ever captured from the surface.

 China's lunar lander is loaded with a variety of cameras and sensors, including ground-penetrating radar to peer beneath the lunar surface, reported NPR's Joe Palca while the probe was en route.
 "Although Chang'e 4's mission is largely scientific, it is also a key bit of preparation for sending Chinese astronauts to the lunar surface," wrote Palca.
 Only 12 humans have ever set foot on the moon, and all of them were Americans.